cts/cts.github.com/index2.md

     inside a rounded rectangle before CSS3 introduced a single instruction for doing so.</p>

-    <p>Unlike CSS styles, <b>design HTML</b> cannot be separated from content
+    <p>Unlike CSS styles, design HTML cannot be separated from content HTML.
-    HTML.
     This makes HTML documents harder to create, maintain, reuse, and tailor.
-Template langauges address symptoms of this problem, but not the root. <i>We need a platform-level language to support encapsulation and resuse of HTML structure just like we have one for HTML style.</i></p>
+    Template langauges address symptoms of this problem, but not the root.
+    <i>We need a platform-level language to support encapsulation and resuse of
+    HTML structure just like we have one for HTML style.</i></p>

   </div>
 </div>